seungjun-green/Dividend-Calcualtor/README.md

 Then this program will prinout the the market valuen of user's dividend stock portfolio after X years, and what their (Yearly/Quarterly/Monthly) dividend will be.

-I uploaded 3 files(Swift, Python, C).
+I uploaded 4 files(Swift, Python, C, C++).
 All of them do same thing.

 Below is the screenshot of how this program actually work.